Quick Answer

 - The fairness committee reviews the presentation and challenges assumptions

-- The committee can require the deal team to redo or extend analyses before approving the opinion
+- The committee can require the deal team to redo or extend analyses before approving or issuing the opinion

 - After committee approval, the opinion is issued to the client's board